|Course Length:||1 Year Full-Time|

 You will also have a thorough understanding of how to teach the primary curriculum in creative ways that excite and stimulate children whilst ensuring that they make good progress.
 In addition, you will have a deep knowledge of primary physical education and be well placed to take a subject leadership role in school.
 Skills in monitoring and managing your own development, together with an ability to reflect on alternative approaches to education, will help you to make informed choices and aid your career progression.

-Before the end of the programme, you will need to complete a Career Entry and Development Profile (CEDP) which acts as a useful bridge between the PGCE and your induction year as an NQT.
+Before the end of the programme, you will need to complete a Career Entry and Development Profile (CEDP) which acts as a useful bridge between the PGCE and your two-year induction as an early career teacher.
 Our proactive Careers service can help you find job vacancies and offer in-depth advice on job applications and interviews, to help you secure work.

 Subject to eligibility, UK students joining this PGCE can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
 UK students enrolling on the programme may also be eligible to apply for additional funding to help with living costs.